 Processing time varies depending on which category and subcategory you apply through and can range anywhere from 2 to 34 weeks.
 The best part about applying through the SINP is that it allows you to apply online and if you receive a Provincial Nomination (PN) you will receive an extra 600 points which will give you a boost when your profile is ranked against other applicants.

 3. Rural & Northern Immigration Program

-The Rural and Northern immigration Pilot allows you to apply to immigrate to a specific community in either Alberta, British Columbia, Ontario, Manitoba or Saskatchewan.
+The Rural and Northern immigration Pilot allows you to apply to immigrate to a specific community in either Alberta, British Columbia, Ontario, Manitoba, or Saskatchewan.
 At the moment, there is only one participating community in Saskatchewan, Moose Jaw.
-Although the community program has yet to launch, you may want to consider applying for a job in this cosy community.
-There are various jobs available, particularly for experienced home support workers, nurses, truck drivers, sales managers, pharmacists, sales reps, administrative assistants, construction workers, food and beverage servers, cooks as well as trade workers such as plumbers, welders, mechanics and roofers.
-To be considered eligible you will need to meet language, educational and work experience requirements as well as have a full-time job offer in Moose Jaw, Saskatchewan.
+Although the community program has yet to launch, you may want to consider applying for a job in this cozy community.
+There are various jobs available, particularly for experienced home support workers, nurses, truck drivers, sales managers, pharmacists, sales reps, administrative assistants, construction workers, food and beverage servers, cooks as well as trade workers such as plumbers, welders, mechanics, and roofers.
+To be considered eligible you will need to meet the language, educational, and work experience requirements as well as have a full-time job offer in Moose Jaw, Saskatchewan.

 Define Your Canadian Immigration Strategy with MDC